-The number of bacteria in the mouth and on the tongue that causes oral problems may be reduced through tongue scraping.
+The number of bacteria in the mouth and light green tongue oral problems may be reduced through tongue scraping.
 While tongue scraping won’t make your tongue disappear completely, it can support any medication or therapy that your doctor may have prescribed.
 When tongue scraping is included in a daily dental hygiene program that also includes brushing and flossing, it might function well.
 Before beginning, it is best to discuss tongue scraping with a doctor or dentist because it may not always be beneficial.

 When To Visit The Doctor?

-Green tongue, when not the result of transitory food coloring staining, is frequently an indication that there are too many dangerous bacteria in the mouth.
-If the discoloration does not go away in a few days or disappears and returns, it is crucial to consult a doctor for treatment, regardless of whether this is yeast growth or another sort of illness.
+Green tongue causes, when not the result of transitory food coloring staining, is frequently an indication that there are too many dangerous bacteria in the mouth.
+If the discoloration does not go away in a few days or disappears and returns, it is crucial to consult a doctor for treatment for green tongue, regardless of whether this is yeast growth or another sort of illness.
 Medical care is necessary in many cases of this condition.
 The best strategy to address the underlying problem is to adhere to the treatment plan recommended by the doctor.